- Courses for Adult Learners

 Course and Faculty Information

 COA's summer courses for adult learners combine lecture and discussion with a variety of hands-on activities.
 These select courses are primarily field-based, and students can plan on being on field trips most days.
-Others are more classroom oriented with occasional outings.
+Courses also include classroom and laboratory time with half-day outings.

 Most classes meet from approximately 8:30 a.m. to 4:30 p.m.
-Monday through Friday; however, there may be days when your class runs longer due to field trips, tide schedules, etc. All classes end on the last Friday of the summer session, and students housed on campus may leave anytime after 4 p.m. or depart Saturday morning by 9 a.m.
+Monday through Friday.
+Classes may run longer due to field trips, tide schedules, or travel.
+All classes end on the last Friday of the summer session, and students housed on campus may leave anytime after 4 p.m. or depart Saturday morning by 9 a.m.

 Select your course(s) and register online using our secure online registration system.